cesarferreira/UIState/README.md

 # UIState

-> Cleanest way of representing UI state in a widget.
+> Cleanest way of representing UI state in a flutter widget.

 Loading             |  Success           |           Failure